KomalKrishM/Sentiment-Analysis---Amazon-Product-Reviews/README.md

 # Sentiment Analysis — Amazon Product Reviews

 This repository performs sentiment analysis on Amazon product reviews using pre-trained 110M parameter BERT embeddings and an XGBoost classifier, and also fine-tuned the 66M parameter BERT model with additional classification layer.
+The fine-tuned model improves the accuracy by `7%`.
 The code was executed on M3 MAC 36GB Memory.
 All code and implementation were developed step-by-step by giving instructions/prompts to the ChatGPT basic version.

 ---